Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Monte-Carlo algorithm and measurements

 \subsection{Half-vortex worm update}

 The half-vortex worm update starts at a random site $v_0$.
 This is the first {\em entry site} $e_0$, at which the ``worm tail'' is held fixed during worm construction (motivation for the nomenclature will become clear from the rest of this description).
 If $v_0$ is touched by a dimer connecting it to a neighbor $v_1$, we either abort the construction with probability $1/2$, or go to $v_1$ with probability $1/2$.
 In the latter case, $v_1$ becomes the first {\em pivot site} $\pi_0$.
 If $v_0$ is touched by a nontrivial loop, we randomly choose (with probability $1/2$ each) to go to one of the two neighbors of $v_0$ connected to it by segments of this loop.
 This chosen neighbor becomes the first pivot site $\pi_0$.

 The rest of the worm update proceeds as follows.
-At each pivot $\pi_n$ reached from entry $e_n$, we pivot (one of) the loop segment(s) originally connecting $\pi_n$ to $e_n$, so that this loop segment now connects $\pi_n$ to the exit site $e'_{n}$, chosen from among its neighbors using a probability table that satisfied detailed balance.
+At each pivot $\pi_n$ reached from entry $e_n$, we pivot (one of) the loop segment(s) originally connecting $\pi_n$ to $e_n$, so that this loop segment now connects $\pi_n$ to the exit site $e'_{n}$, chosen from among its neighbors using a probability table that satisfies detailed balance.
 Thus, at this step, if $e_n$ and $\pi_n$ are connected by a dimer, this dimer is converted into a segment of a nontrivial loop, which has another segment connecting $\pi_n$ to the exit $e'_n$.
 If on the other hand $e_n$ and $\pi_n$ are connected by a segment of a nontrivial loop, that segment is pivoted around $\pi_n$ so that it now connects $\pi_n$ to $e'_n$, and $e_n$ is no longer connected to $\pi_n$ by a loop segment.
 In this way, the ``worm head'' now reaches $e'_{n}$.

 In general, at intermediate steps, the exit $e'_n$ reached in this way either has another nontrivial loop already touching it, or a dimer already touching it.
 In the former case, we go along this nontrivial loop in one of the two possible ways (with probability $1/2$ each) to reach one of the two neighbors connected to $e'_n$ by this loop.
 This neighbor becomes the new pivot $\pi_{n+1}$, which has been entered via the new entry site $e_{n+1} \equiv e'_n$.
 If $e'_n$ was originally touched by a dimer, we go to the other end of this dimer, which becomes the new pivot $\pi_{n+1}$, reached from the new entry site $e_{n+1} \equiv e'_n$.
 This continues until the current exit $e'_n$ is not already touched by another nontrivial loop or by a dimer.
 When this happens, $e'_n$ necessarily coincides with $v_0$ (the randomly chosen starting site), and the half-vortex that was moving with the worm head gets annihilated by the half-antivortex that was held fixed at the worm tail.
 This results in a new allowed configuration which can be accepted with probability $1$.